 I DO THIS EVERY MORNING…

-It doesn’t matter whether you have a workout planned for the day or not, you are going to want to do this every single morning!
+It doesn’t matter whether you have a morning workout planned for the day or not, you are going to want to do this effective morning routine every single day!

 It only takes 2 minutes and 30 seconds…

-But it will change your posture, improve the appearance of your abs and even works your grip strength!
+But this daily morning routine will change your posture, improve the appearance of your abs and even works your grip strength!

 There’s actually another hidden benefit to what I’m going to show you … It could completely change the workout you had scheduled for the day!

-Just wait until you feel how well this works – even after just a few days.
+Just wait until you feel how well this daily routine works – even after just a few days.

-This takes almost no time to do, so let’s get started!
+This takes almost no time to do, so let’s start the day!

 ELAPSED TIME: 30 SECONDS

-After 6 to 8 hours of sleep we are pretty dehydrated, and it can be easy to forget how important it is to start our day off by rehydrating.
+After 6 to 8 hours of sleep you are pretty dehydrated, and it can be easy to forget how important it is to start your day off by rehydrating.

-We often just get up and on our way without making a concerted effort to replenish the water that we have lost and not taken in while asleep.
+We often just get up and start our morning rituals without making a concerted effort to replenish the water that we have lost and not taken in while asleep.

-Room temperature water is easier to drink, so just guzzle it down!
+Room temperature water is easier to drink than cold water, so just guzzle it down!

-This can have a dramatic impact on the energy levels we have throughout the remainder of the day, our ability to focus and the amount of strength we can output when we hit the gym for our workout.
+This is one of the morning habits that can have a dramatic impact on the energy levels and productivity we have for the rest of the day, our ability to focus and the amount of strength we can output when we hit the gym for our workout.

 BENEFITS OF MORNING REHYDRATION